kontaPro/kontapro-api-documentation/README.md

 Certainly!
-Here's the README-style file for the KontaPro API based on the provided documentation:
+Here's the updated README-style file with the note added:

 ---